Home » Sewing » Sewing for Children » 18 Adorable Children’s Sewing Patterns: Made and Loved by a Sewing Mama

 A light brown teddy bear wears a white bandana, decorated with koalas.
 The background is blurred greenery and a fence.

-That’s the full list (for now!)
-If you’ve got a favourite kids sewing pattern or brand that I didn’t mention, I’d love to hear it – pop it in the comments!
+If you’ve won the Etsy roulette and have a favourite children’s patterns or a brand that I didn’t mention, I’d love to hear it – pop it in the comments!

 You Might Like ...